 What is a zero-emission zone?

 From 1 January 2025, municipalities in the Netherlands are allowed to designate an urban area where no polluting vans and trucks are allowed to drive.
+The goal is to reduce particulate matter and CO2 emissions in cities.
 That area is a zero-emission zone (ZEZ).
 The perimeter of a ZEZ must cover at least the city centre plus surrounding neighbourhoods.
 You can only enter this area with your van or truck if it does not emit any polluting substances.
-Such as a car running on electricity or hydrogen.
+For example, a car running on electricity or hydrogen.

 Check which cities will have zero-emission zones